davewilton/homebridge-escea-gas-fire/README.md

 ## Temperature sensor

 This accessory contains both the fire and a separate temperature sensor.
-This allows you to create automations in HomeKit based upon temperature and time.
+The idea of this was to allow automations to be created using the temperature sensor however, for some reason this does not appear to work at present.
+Will update if I get it working

 ```
 {